organix/mycelia/ufork.md

 ## Representation

-The cell is the primary internal data-structure in **uFork**.
+The quad-cell is the primary internal data-structure in **uFork**.
-It consists of four integers.
+It consists of four integers (current compile options are 16, 32, and 64 bits).

  t        | x        | y        | z
 ----------|----------|----------|----------